Skip to main content

 HOW TO AUDITION:

-If you are auditioning in person please fill out the audition form below and sign up for an audition time.
-Please note all students will audition in groups of 15.
+Everyone auditioning in person should fill out the below audition form and sign up for an audition time.
+Please complete your audition form before your audition date.

 Audition Form: Audition Form